L1383/Library001/README.md

             onAuthStateChanged,
             createUserWithEmailAndPassword, // New import for signup
             signInWithEmailAndPassword,     // New import for login
-            signOut                         // New import for logout
+            signOut,
-        } from "https://www.gstatic.com/firebasejs/11.6.1/firebase-auth.js";
+            sendPasswordResetEmail          // New import for password reset } from "https://www.gstatic.com/firebasejs/11.6.1/firebase-auth.js";
         import { getFirestore, collection, addDoc, onSnapshot, doc, updateDoc, deleteDoc, query, where } from "https://www.gstatic.com/firebasejs/11.6.1/firebase-firestore.js";